-On-programme Assessment (dark blue in diagram) - our approach to ensuring that the apprentice is on track during the apprenticeship is based on the in-house Performance Management (PM) process with the following key elements:
+On-programme Assessment (dark blue in diagram) - Our approach to ensuring that the apprentice is on track during the apprenticeship is based on the in-house Performance Management (PM) process with the following key elements:

-- Line Manager uses the formal PM process and regular 1:1s to discuss progress in the apprenticeship, provide feedback and guide development.
-This will also track the completion of the qualification at the appropriate time in the apprenticeship. - Training Provider can support this by ensuring that the requirements of the apprenticeship are reflected in the PM process and filling any gaps through their work with the apprentice. - Training Provider can also support the apprentice on understanding the learning journey, providing advice and guidance on learning strategies and tools that will support the apprentice's preferred learning style and improve their learning agility. - Regular check points between the Line Manager and Training Provider (aligned with the PM process) to ensure that the apprentice is on track and agree how any issues will be addressed. - Apprentices will be strongly encouraged to create a learning record that contains examples of their work as they go through the apprenticeship - this can be used in reviews with the Line Manager and Training Provider as well as to support / contribute to the Portfolio submitted as part of the end point assessment.
-This learning record will be kept online wherever possible.
+- Employer uses the formal PM process and regular 1:1s to discuss progress in the apprenticeship, provide feedback and guide development.
+This will also track the completion of the qualifications at the appropriate time in the apprenticeship. - Training Provider can support this by ensuring that the requirements of the apprenticeship are reflected in the PM process and filling any gaps through their work with the apprentice - Training Provider can also support the apprentice on understanding the learning journey, providing advice and guidance on learning strategies and tools that will support the apprentice's preferred learning style and improve their learning agility. - Regular check points between the employer and Training Provider (aligned with the PM process) to ensure that the apprentice is on track and agree how any issues will be addressed. - Apprentices will be encouraged to develop and maintain examples of their work that can be used to support the Portfolio submitted as part of the final assessment.

-On-programme assessment will include the qualification (if one is completed) and any employer specific knowledge tests that are required as an alternate to this.
+On-programme assessment will include the qualification, if taken, and any employer specific knowledge tests that are required e.g compliance or product knowledge.

-The decision as to when the apprentice is ready to move on to the end point assessment (the Gateway - yellow in the diagram) will be made by the Line Manager and the Training Provider based on their monitoring of apprentice's progress.
+The decision as to when the apprentice is ready to move on to the final assessment (the Gateway - yellow in the diagram) will be made by the employer and the Training Provider based on their monitoring of apprentices' progress.

-End point Assessment (green in the diagram) - this contains 2 components which are described in more detail in the next section:
+Final Assessment (green in the diagram) - this contains 2 components which are described in more detail in the next section:

-- A Portfolio of Evidence from the final months of the apprenticeship which contains a range of types of evidence demonstrating that the apprentice has met the requirements of the Standard. - A Professional Discussion that focuses on the softer skills of the Standard, exploring what has been produced in the portfolio, how it has been produced and how well they are performing in their role.
+- A Portfolio of Evidence from the final months of the apprenticeship which contains a range of types of evidence demonstrating that the apprentice has met the requirements of the Standard - A Professional Discussion that includes the softer skills of the Standard, exploring what has been produced in the portfolio, how it has been produced and how well they are performing in their role.